AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/organize-your-work/share-folders.md

 product-area: documents
 navigation-topic: organize-your-work-workfront-proof
 title: Share Folders in Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: You can share a folder with users and whole companies that have Workfront Proof accounts (not with guests).
 ---

-# Share Folders in *Workfront Proof*
+# Share Folders in `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-You can share a folder with users and whole companies that have *Workfront Proof* accounts (not with guests).
+You can share a folder with users and whole companies that have `Workfront Proof` accounts (not with guests).

 If you share a whole folder:

-* You cannot set roles for the people you are sharing the folder with (roles and email alerts will only apply to recipients when sharing individual *proofs*).
+* You cannot set roles for the people you are sharing the folder with (roles and email alerts will only apply to recipients when sharing individual `proofs`).
 * The recipients will have read-only access to all the items in the folder (existing and subsequently added items).
 * The recipients will get one email containing a personal URL to the folder.
 * The recipients will not get email notifications when new items are added to the folder.
-* The recipients will be able to download the original files for items in the folder (please note that each *proof* must have the Download original file option enabled in order for recipient to be able to download the original file).
+* The recipients will be able to download the original files for items in the folder (please note that each `proof` must have the Download original file option enabled in order for recipient to be able to download the original file).
 * Owners and creators of folders are always able to view the folder and cannot be removed from the folder.
 * If you share a private folder with a Manager user in your account, you can decide if you would like them to have edit rights on the folder.